Penn State child sex abuse scandal: Media

 The Patriot-News was the first media outlet to report on the Sandusky grand jury investigation in March 2011.
 The story did not receive much attention outside of the immediate area, and many readers at the time assailed the newspaper for impugning the reputations of Sandusky and Penn State.
-After the criminal charges against Sandusky were filed in November, 2011, the paper was vindicated.
+Criminal charges against Sandusky were filed in November 2011.
 In April 2012, crime reporter Sara Ganim and members of the Patriot-News staff were awarded the Pulitzer Prize for Local Reporting for their coverage of the scandal.

 Under Pennsylvania law of the time, any state employee who learned about suspected child abuse was required to report the incident to his immediate supervisor.
 In the case of the 2002 incident, McQueary reported the incident to his immediate supervisor, Paterno.
 In turn, Paterno reported the incident to his immediate supervisor, Curley, and also reported it to Schultz, to whom the University Police Department directly reported.
 For these reasons, Paterno and McQueary were not implicated in any criminal wrongdoing, since they did what they were legally required to do.
 However, once the incident came to light, Paterno was criticized for not going beyond the law to report the incident to police, or at least seeing to it that it was reported.
 Several advocates for victims of sexual abuse argued that Paterno should have faced charges for not going to the police himself when it was apparent Penn State officials were unwilling to act.